Biodiversity Net Gain FAQs - Frequently Asked Questions

 Isn’t there a level of duplication with planning obligation and conservation covenant being used to secure BNG?

-It is expected that land used for off-site BNG delivery will be secured for the length of the net gain agreement, either via Section 106 agreements, or a conservation covenant.
+Land used for off-site BNG delivery should be secured for the length of the net gain agreement, either via Section 106 agreements, or a conservation covenant.
 You will not need to have both in place to secure a site – just one of those two options.
 A conservation covenant is a private voluntary legal agreement, made in writing, between a Responsible Body and a landowner which establishes that land will be used for a conservation purpose.
 See Conservation Covenants below for more information.
-Further information on off-site BNG is available from our deep-dive session in Spring 2022.

-The Government's response to the BNG consultation stated “the planning enforcement regime will be the principal way of enforcing delivery of BNG”.
-We expect further guidance to be published on enforcement, as well as on the use of conditions and S106 to secure BNG.
+Further information on using S106 for BNG is provided in Paragraph: 026 Reference ID: 74-026-2023 of the PPG BNG and on enforcement in Paragraph: 006 Reference ID: 74-006-2023.
 For gains that are secured with conservation covenants, Government expects costs for monitoring and enforcement activities to be reflected in the price of biodiversity units.
 The responsible body for the conservation covenant will have responsibility for the enforcement.

-PAS has some examples of conditions and S106s currently used by local authorities to secure BNG on our Biodiversity Net Gain in Development Management page.
+PAS has some examples of conditions and S106s currently used by local authorities to secure BNG on our Biodiversity Net Gain in Development Management page and we will be providing some example templates soon.
 Furthermore, PAS hosts a BNG Practitioner Network for LPA officers, which acts as a group to discuss and share documents and templates on BNG.
 If you wish to join this network, please fill out this Microsoft Form.

 Will offsetting on public SINCs (Sites of Interest for Nature Conservation, also known as 'local wildlife sites') be enabled through the Environment Act?